PFC Lokomotiv Plovdiv: Merger of Slavia-Chengelov and Lokomotiv Plovdiv

 Before the 1951 season began, the railway union established a new club, DSO Lokomotiv (Plovdiv), which shared Torpedo's colours and stadium.
 Torpedo's players were transferred to DSO Lokomotiv, and in order to make them official union members each player was nominally employed by the national railways.
 Meanwhile, Torpedo Plovdiv was removed from the labour union and no longer funded by it or the railway company.
 DSO Lokomotiv also acquired Torpedo's license to play in the top tier of the Bulgarian football league, while Torpedo was relegated to the third division.
 The labour union thus effectively legitimised the new club without needing to limit the access of the members of Torpedo to the sports facilities.
 Existing members of Torpedo could still use the shared facilities and were no longer required to be members of the railway union.

 As of 1951 the fans of Torpedo Plovdiv from 1950 now found themselves supporting the same players, with the same colours, in the same stadium, under a new name.
 As official membership in the club now required a job with the railways, the official number of members was drastically smaller than in previous years.
 Nevertheless, the supporters of the team remained the same.
 Hence, in 1951 DSO Lokomotiv effectively became the successor to Torpedo while Torpedo still competed at a lower level.

-From 1951-1954 DSO Lokomotiv was one of the best performers in the Bulgarian football elite, annually reaching at least the quarter-final phase of the domestic cup competition (at that time the Cup of the Soviet Army) and regularly finishing high in the top division league.
+From 1951 to 1954 DSO Lokomotiv was one of the best performers in the Bulgarian football elite, annually reaching at least the quarter-final phase of the domestic cup competition (at that time the Cup of the Soviet Army) and regularly finishing high in the top division league.

-First Relegation from the Elite (1955–1960)
+First relegation from the elite (1955–1960)

 In 1955 DSO Lokomotiv's playing squad changed entirely – many aging key players were transferred to other teams, but their replacements seemed to be unable to collaborate and were not of the same quality.
 At the end of the 1955 season DSO Lokomotiv were relegated to the second division.

 DSO Lokomotiv played in the second division for five seasons until it returned to the elite level for season 1961–62.
 In the same year, the team reached the domestic cup finals for the fourth time (after 1940 and 1942 as Sportclub, and 1948 as Slavia-Chengelov), but again lost.

 In 1957 another sport reorganisation occurred and clubs were no longer required to be affiliated with national enterprises; instead, teams returned to geographical regions.
 Thus, sport clubs no longer needed to be "DSO" (English: "voluntary sports organisation").
 Consequently, DSO Lokomotiv assimilated Torpedo Plovdiv and Septemvri (Plovdiv), changing its name to Lokomotiv Plovdiv, which it has retained to this day.